 Early in the semester when your recital is due, you must complete and submit a Recital Program Approval Form (online form).
 See the important dates for this semester above.

 - The Programme notes will be due at least 2 days prior to the recital and are lodged with the Faculty of Fine Arts and Music Research Office in the Old Police Hospital at Southbank campus.

 - It must include the names of any associate artists

 - The program will be circulated to staff for comment and in some cases to potential examiners.
 This process may take some weeks, and you should not regard the program as approved until this is confirmed in writing by the Melbourne Conservatorium.

-Master of Music Recital Examinations are usually held during the day or in the early evening in Melba Hall.
+Master of Music Recital Examinations are usually held during the day in Hanson-Dyer Auditorium.
 The determination of the date depends on the availability of the venue and examiner arrangements, and is a matter for the Faculty: you will be advised as soon as it is known.
 You should not confirm accompanists or other arrangements until the date is confirmed in writing by the Melbourne Conservatorium.

 2. Performance Guidelines

 - Examination performances will be held in a public concert hall in the presence of an audience.